bhisaac/5eFP/5eFP-SRD.md

 |2⛁|Druid Circle|Circle of the Land, Circle of the Sun and Moon|
 |3⛁|Magic|You gain +2 mana and add +1 known spell from the druid spell list.|

-## Wild Shape
+## Wild Shape (Rest 2)

 As an action, you magically assume the shape of a beast that you have seen before.
 When you use this feature, save and set aside any wounds and choose a wild shape form.
 Use statistics for an elite creature except as detailed below.
 Your wild shape form cannot benefit from any swim or fly speeds it may have.

 You can use this feature twice.
 You regain expended uses when you finish a rest.

-### Wild Shape Forms
+## Wild Shape Forms

+Wild shapes are divided into three primary forms: tough, stealthy, and travel.

+### Tough

-**_Tough._** You have 5 + LEVEL MAX wounds and Defense 11 while in tough form.
+You have 5 + LEVEL MAX wounds and Defense 11 while in tough form.
 Your size increases to large if it is not already, with a reach of 1 square.
-You can attack twice instead of once whenever you take the Attack action on your turn.
 You gain Bolster LEVEL when you assume this form.

+### Stealthy

-**_Stealthy._** You have 4 + LEVEL MAX wounds and Defense 13 while in stealthy form.
-While in this form, you roll DEX and WIS checks with advantage and gain a pounce attack (if you don't already have one).
+You have 4 + LEVEL MAX wounds and Defense 12 + LEVEL while in stealthy form.
+While in this form, you roll DEX checks with advantage.

-> **_Pounce._** Whenever you take the Attack action, move at least 3 squares in a line toward a creature, and hit it with a melee attack, it must succeed on a DC (14 + LEVEL) STR check or be knocked prone.
-If the creature is prone, you can make one melee attack against it.
+### Travel

-**_Travel._** You can activate travel form outside of an encounter.
+You can activate travel form outside of an encounter.
 You have 1 MAX wounds while in travel form.
 When activated, you and any chosen creatures within 6 squares of you transform into travel forms and move together.
 If an encounter begins or if 1 or more points of damage are dealt to you or another affected creature, your wild shape and all travel forms end.
-Your speed doubles while in travel form.
-Once activated, the travel form can be reactivated on the exploration map anytime outside of an encounter until you Recall.
-When you reactivate travel form, set aside any wild-shape form you are currently in.
-When travel form ends due to entering an encounter or taking 1 or more points of damage, you shift back into the wild shape form you set aside.
+Your speed increases by +2 while in travel form.

 You can stay in a wild shape form until you Recall.
 You then revert to your normal form.
 You can discard your action to revert to your normal form earlier on your turn.
 If you fall unconscious, gain MAX wounds, or die, you automatically revert.